docb/dbRackCsound/README.md

 Note that the outputs are summed up in this variant, so OutL and OutR are monophonic.
 For polyphonic outputs **Csound16** can be used - which needs significant more CPU.

-There are fixed defined csound channel names for communication between VCVRack and Csound:
+There are fixed defined Csound channel names for communication between VCVRack and Csound:
 - FREQ[1-16] 16 special control rate channels providing the frequency computed from the V/Oct input where C4 = 0V
 - IN[1-4]C[1-16]  4x16 input control rate channels providing the values of the 4 inputs IN[1-4]
 - P[1-4] 4 control rate channels providing the input of the 4 knobs